cffbots/filtering/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 - Make a GitHub Access token here https://github.com/settings/tokens
-- `cp secrets.txt.example secrets.txt`
-- Update the value of GITHUB_TOKEN in secrets.txt
+- export GITHUB_TOKEN as an environment variable with the token above
 - install Node >= 14
 -